kruus/gen-dnn/src/cpu/ve/README.md

 	for vectorization, move 'switch' cases out of loop. fwd speedups O(250)x for large tensors

+	I notice that for "tiny" benchdnn tests, things take uniformly .057 ms, regardless of --alg, which represents omp + balance + "invoke lambda" overhead!
+In comparison, on x86 this is ~ 0.019 ms (3x faster on x86).

 simple_sum should begin by following v0.16 version
 	did some further optimizations.  still slow cf. x64, I think